Saving Wisconsin's bats

 Why we should care

-Bats are a vital part of many ecosystems and white-nose syndrome has significant environmental, economic and public health implications.
+Bats are a vital part of many ecosystems and the white-nose syndrome has significant environmental, economic and public health implications.
 Insectivorous bats consume large numbers of agricultural pests, which cost farmers and foresters billions of dollars yearly.
 Bats play an important role in sustaining many unique and fragile cave ecosystems.

 For example, bats are the primary source of nutrients in many cave systems, and many cave-obligate species depend on such input for survival.
 Thus, the loss or significant reduction of bat populations from caves could have cascading effects that impact the status of many other cave species.